solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ### Task 1: Generate device connection strings

 1. In IoT Central, select *Devices* from the left-hand menu.
-Then, from the devices list, click on *Rod Pump - DEVICE001*, and press the *Connect* button located in the upper right corner of the device's page.
+Then, from the devices list, select the link for *Rod Pump - DEVICE001*, and press the *Connect* button located in the upper right corner of the device's page.
 Make note of the Scope ID, Device ID, as well as the primary and secondary key values.

 ![Device Connection Info](../Media/device-connection-info.png)